daronphang/coding_resources/computer-science/algorithms/dynamic-programming/rod-cutting.md

 Given a rod of length n inches and a table of prices Pi, determine the maximum revenue obtainable by cutting up the rod and selling the pieces.
 Can cut up a rod of length n in 2^(n-1) ways as there are n-1 places where we can choose to make cuts, and at each place, we either can make a cut or don't.

+If you cut the rod into two, the possible solutions as follows:
+1. For each rod, recursively solve each one.
+2. One piece to sell whole, and the remainder to be recursively solved.

 ```
 Length  1   2   3   4   5   6   7   8   9   10
 Price   1   5   8   9   10  17  17  20  24  30